Why some Shopify customers order then return constantly (and how to spot the pattern)

 5. The refund-method switcher

-Accepts store credit on one return, then escalates to cash on the next (or disputes the store credit).
-Your data fingerprint:
+Accepts store credit on one return, then escalates to cash on the next, or disputes the store credit.
+Data fingerprint:

 - Original refund: store credit